Gravitational-wave astronomy

+Potential and challenges

 When distant astronomical objects are observed using electromagnetic waves, different phenomena like scattering, absorption, reflection, refraction, etc. cause information loss.
 There are various regions in space only partially penetrable by photons, such as the insides of nebulae, the dense dust clouds at the galactic core, the regions near black holes, etc. Gravitational astronomy has the potential to be used in parallel with electromagnetic astronomy to study the universe at a better resolution.
 In an approach known as multi-messenger astronomy, gravitational wave data is combined with data from other wavelengths to get a more complete picture of astrophysical phenomena.
 Gravitational wave astronomy helps understand the early universe, test theories of gravity, and reveal the distribution of dark matter and dark energy.
 In particular, it can help find the Hubble constant, which describes the rate of accelerated expansion of the universe.
 All of these open doors to a physics beyond the Standard Model (BSM).

 Challenges that remain in the field include noise interference, the lack of ultra-sensitive instruments, and the detection of low-frequency waves.
 Ground-based detectors face problems with seismic vibrations produced by environmental disturbances and the limitation of the arm length of detectors due to the curvature of the Earth's surface.
 In the future, the field of gravitational wave astronomy will try develop upgraded detectors and next-generation observatories, along with possible space-based detectors such as LISA (Laser Interferometer Space Antenna).
 LISA will be able to listen to distant sources like compact supermassive black holes in the galactic core and primordial black holes, as well as low-frequency sensitive signals sources such as binary white dwarf merger and sources from the early universe.